microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 2. When **DMF_[ModuleName]_Close()** executes, it means that the Module's Parent Module has closed and the Parent will not call any of the Modules's Methods.
 Specifically, this means that Child Modules are closed before their Children (much like underlying WDFDEVICES are powered-down from the top down).

-A Module's Context and its Open callback are Module specific, much  like a WDF driver's DEVICE_CONTEXT and AddDevice() are driver specific.
+A Module's Context and its Open callback are Module-specific, much like a WDF driver's DEVICE_CONTEXT and AddDevice() are driver-specific.
 It is up to the Module's author to design their function appropriately.
 There are many examples of these callbacks.
 Reading those should help one to understand these concepts better.